This article details how the new messaging standard known as 10DLC will affect sending messages with Hustle.

 The answer to this question is influenced by a number of factors:

-- The Carrier of the message recipient
+- The message recipient's carrier

 - The use case of the TCR Campaign sending the traffic

-- The brand's TCR Score of the brand
+- The brand's TCR Score

 This article will explain how each factor influences the amount of messages you can send and at what speed.